Gako358/pyGit/README.md

 Then look local after untracted files and dirty files, add these and commit for push.

-A prompt is given, when a commit msg is needed,
+A prompt is given, when a commit msg is needed.

-I choose to keep track of the updated by having a manual commit message.
+I choose to keep track of the commits by having a manual input message.

 This can be changed, if wanted.

 ## How to install!